Welcome to Story Crafters!

 We met in Birmingham in 2010 and got married a few years later.
 Having studied and worked here for the last 9 years, we have decided to start an adventure nurturing our small start-up Story Crafters together.

 Catherine’s background as a primary school teacher combined with her love of reading and creating led to the idea of starting Story Crafters.
 Together we have built on the initial spark to create a series of craft boxes to date.

 All of our boxes are handmade by us at home.
 Once we have chosen a story, we carefully design and test each craft before we write the instructions and put together the kits.
 We hope you enjoy using them as much as we have enjoyed creating each Story Crafters box.

 I’m currently working as a nanny part time and devoting the rest of the time to working on Story Crafters.
 Craft and reading are two hobbies very close to my heart.

 As a child, I was rarely seen without a book, whether out shopping or walking between classes at school.
 Growing up in London, I was very lucky to have several fantastic libraries within walking distance and each weekend I’d be there with my backpack stuffed full of the 10 books I was allowed on my library card!

 I also love creating.
 At the moment I’m particularly enjoying sewing but have always baked, crocheted, crafted and DIY-ed my days away.

-For the last 4 years I have worked as a primary school teacher.
-It has deeply saddened me to see that many young children have not had the opportunity to develop a love for reading and stories at home and some see reading as a chore.
+Before starting Story Crafters, I worked for 4 years as a primary school teacher.
+It deeply saddened me to see that many young children had not had the opportunity to develop a love for reading and stories at home.

 Story Crafters was born out of a desire to help families spend time together reading and enjoying stories as well as being creative.
 With my background in teaching, the boxes are designed to be educational and also to develop children’s independence, co-ordination and fine motor skills.